 Do you and your team have the expertise to identify and implement the most efficient and effective survey method(s)?
 Be honest now!

 A full service survey research firm works with you to ensure selection of the optimal survey research method to accomplish your goals.
 Firms often use multiple methods to gather the most reliable, valid information.
-In an online application, they will also make sure files are secure and password-protected to minimize multiple submissions and skewed results.
+In an online application, they will also make sure that multiple submissions are not permitted that might skew results.

 Poorly designed survey initiatives select a sample that is either too large or too small.
 They fail to take into account the diversity of potential respondents.
 If you ask the wrong people the right questions, you get the wrong answers!